FelipeIzolan/mi.hyprland.void/README.md

 **Starting**

-By default, no display manager is used, so to start the compositor, in tty type 'hyprland'.
+By default, no display manager is used, so to start the compositor, in tty:

 ```
-$ hyprland
+$ dbus-run-session hyprland
 ```

 ## 💽 Pieces of Software